proskidder/SynapseZ-API/CS/README.md

 # SynapseZ-API

-This API uses .NET-Framework 4.8!
+This API was developed in .NET-Framework 4.8!
+You might need to adjust it to make it work for your version.

 ## How to initialize:
 ```cs